GavrilenkoA/Tm_prediction/README.md

 5. [eda_clusters.ipynb](./process_data/eda_clusters.ipynb): I have clustered evolutional clusters by aligning protein sequences with an identity threshold of 0.7.
-Subsequently, I calculated cumulative statistics regarding the number of clusters, considering the protein representation 	within each cluster.
+I calculated cumulative statistics regarding the number of clusters, considering the protein representation 	within each cluster.
+Subsequently, the training and test data were carefully selected for the evaluation of the model.
+Notably, the test data was specifically chosen to perfectly align with the [ProTstab2](https://www.mdpi.com/1422-0067/23/18/10798) that the model will be compared against.
+This meticulous matching ensures a fair and accurate comparison between the model's performance and the article's content.

    ![image](https://github.com/GavrilenkoA/Tm_prediction/assets/92908421/5553ff9f-b594-47ce-801d-339a82fdcfb9)

-### Additional data
+#### Additional data
-Evolutionary Scale Modeling [(ESM)](https://www.pnas.org/doi/full/10.1073/pnas.2016239118)  - is a pretrained language model for proteins, was used to calculate embeddings for each protein in the dataset.
-The calculations were performed on a cluster, and the resulting embeddings can be found in a [embeddings](./data/embeddings) directory.
+a) Evolutionary Scale Modeling [(ESM)](https://www.pnas.org/doi/full/10.1073/pnas.2016239118)  - is a pretrained language model for proteins, was used to calculate embeddings for each protein in the dataset.
+The calculations were performed on a server, and the resulting embeddings can be found in a [embeddings](./data/embeddings) directory.
+b) [Test_dataset](./data/test_dataset.csv) - test dataset from [ProTstab2](https://www.mdpi.com/1422-0067/23/18/10798) article.
+**The dataset consists of protein embeddings as features and denaturation temperature as the target variable.**

 ## Training model
 [training.ipynb](./training/train_valid.ipynb)